Guide5 min read

 Insurance, HSA, and FSA Coverage

 Let's address this directly: peptide therapy is generally not covered by health insurance.
-Because compounded peptides are not FDA-approved drugs (they are legal to prescribe and compound, but they have not gone through the formal drug approval process), insurance companies do not include them in their formularies.
+Because compounded peptides are not FDA-approved drugs (they are legal to prescribe and compound, but they have not gone through the formal drug approval process), insurance companies don't include them on their list of covered drugs.
 This is unlikely to change in the near term.

 However, many patients can use Health Savings Accounts (HSAs) or Flexible Spending Accounts (FSAs) to pay for peptide therapy.
 Because the treatment involves a legitimate medical consultation and a prescription from a licensed provider, the expenses often qualify as eligible medical expenses under IRS guidelines.
 This effectively gives you a tax advantage of 20 to 35 percent depending on your tax bracket.